 - Mega Man X gains the ability to dash in his first game (it's built-in thereafter).
 Various other speed items are found throughout the franchise; one game even has an item that makes you climb ladders faster.

-- The Speed Booster in Metroid is one of the most powerful examples.
-Once up to full speed Samus becomes virtually invincible, destroying just about everything in her path as she plows through at breakneck speed.
+- The Speed Booster is one of the most powerful examples.
+Once up to full speed Samus becomes virtually invincible, destroying everything in her path as she plows through at breakneck speed.
 The player can also harness this energy, a technique referred to as Shinespark, to send Samus rocketing through the air in a straight line, again invincible and destroying everything in her path until she hits a solid wall.
-Super Metroid gave the latter ability a tradeoff by draining Samus' life in the process, but later games removed this restriction.
-However, in Super Metroid, the shine spark ability had an effect of creating two damaging echoes perpendicular to Samus upon crashing that dealt a lot of damage.
-Later installments don't feature this, although Zero Mission lets the player spark in ball form.
+Super Metroid gives the latter ability a tradeoff by draining Samus's life in the process, but later games remove this restriction.
+However, in Super Metroid, the shine spark ability has an effect of creating two damaging echoes perpendicular to Samus upon crashing that deal a lot of damage.
+Later installments don't feature this, although Metroid: Zero Mission lets the player spark in ball form.